- A 'Holy' oil used since ancient times when it was traded as a precious commodity like gold

 - Promotes integrity with Self

 - Spiritual and emotional support

-- Helpful meditative and spiritual practices
+- Helpful aid for meditative and spiritual practices

 - Natural Analgesic pain reliever